oliviaisagirll/meachine-learning-notebook/README.md

-# learning notes about meachine learning
+# notes about meachine learning